hansonkd/StrappedTemplates/README.md

 ```

-### Extends
+### Inheritance

-You can call an "extend" which extends the current "block context" and declarations into another template.
-If you have an includes, it must come at the beginning of your document (after `let` declerations).
-Everything in that template after the first includes statement will be ignored, execpt for `isblock` tags.
+Any block, forloop, or template can inherit from another template.
+This allows you to specify a base template with `block` tags that will get filled by content defined in `isblock`.
+If an `inherits` tag is encountered, only `isblock` tags will be allowed at that level.

 base.strp
 ```html